NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/README.md

 - Post questions about the project idea and team on the [Project Week forum][forum], our communication mechanism as of PW27.
 - When you are ready, add a new entry in the list of **Projects** by creating a new `README.md` file in subfolder in `Projects` folder, and copying contents of [project description template](../Projects/Template/README.md) file into it.
 Step-by-step instructions for this are:

-1. Open [project template page][template-raw-readme] and copy its full content to the clipboard
+1. Open [project template page][project-template-page] and copy its full content to the clipboard
 1. Go back to [Projects](.) folder on GitHub
 1. Click on "Create new file" button
 1. Type `YourProjectName/README.md`